Somerton, Somerset: Transport

-The town's former, and only, railway station was on the Castle Cary Cut-Off, once part of the Great Western Railway.
+Somerton railway station was on the Castle Cary Cut-Off, once part of the Great Western Railway.
 Although the line still remains in use the station closed to passengers in 1962, and goods in 1964.
-The nearest station is now at Castle Cary.
+The nearest station is now Castle Cary.
 On the outskirts of the town stands the impressive Somerton Viaduct.

 The closest main road from Somerton is the A303 road that runs near the town and stretches all the way into northern Hampshire and finally joins the M3 motorway near Basingstoke.
 The minor B3165 road runs through the town although the road is less commonly used and does not join to the A303 for another 4 mi.
 Two B roads, the B3153 and B3165, run through Somerton; the B3165, mentioned earlier, starts in the town and runs southwards to the A372 Langport road.
 The A372 itself runs south-east to the junction of the A303 and A37 roads at Podimore services.
 The B3151 is also nearby, connecting Somerton with Street and Glastonbury to the north, and Ilchester to the south, and thus the A303 and A37 as well.
 The M5 motorway is around 17 mi away at junction 23 (Bridgwater).